-Of course, it would be nearly impossible to administer directly the more than 50,000 registered Boy Scout troops from a centrally-located national office.
+Of course, it would be nearly impossible to administer directly the more than 50,000 registered BSA troops from a centrally-located national office.
 To achieve this, the National Council issues a charter to each local council.
 The United States and its territories are divided into more than 300 local councils.
 Each council has a headquarters city from which it administers the Scouting program within its geographical boundaries.

 Like the National Council, each local council is led by volunteers, with administration performed by a staff of professional Scouters.
 The council president is the top volunteer, and the Scout Executive is the top professional.

 The local council for Troop 1000 is Circle Ten.
 The council’s responsibilities include:

 - Granting charters to community organizations.

 - Promoting the Scouting program.